JamilleN/portable-portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Jamille👋.
-- I'm a 2nd year CS💻 student
+- I'm a CS💻 student at YorkU in Toronto, Ontario.
-- at YorkU in Toronto, Ontario.
+- Expectation Graduate Date - April 2025

 ## About
 - A casual piano player🎹 (totally uncommon among Asians folks😉)